A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time Series: Introduction

-We introduce a new approach to developing a nonparametric direct PF where the input to the model is neither NWPs, in the case of renewable forecasting, nor past data but rather treats the series as a signal.
+We introduce a new approach to developing a nonparametric direct PF where the input to the model is neither exogenous variables nor past data but instead treats the series as a signal.
 This approach is motivated by Fourier extrapolation which is the process by which a Fourier transform is applied to a data set to decompose it into a sum of sinusoidal components thus interpreting it as a signal.
 In time series analysis this is related to Harmonic regression.
-In accounting for periodic and non-periodic aspects of a signal such as trend, Fourier neural networks (FNN) have been proposed.
+In accounting for periodic and non-periodic aspects of a signal such as a trend, Fourier Neural Networks (FNN) have been proposed.

 FNNs are feedforward neural networks with sinusoidal activation functions that model the Fourier transform.
-Most recently, a new FNN called neural decomposition (ND) was introduced in \cite{godfrey2017neural} that is able to decompose a signal into a sum of its constituent parts, model trend, and reconstruct a signal beyond the training samples.
-ND is able to provide a prediction by having time as its only input similarly to an inverse Fourier transform.
-Our approach follows the ND model.
+While other machine learning methods such as convolutional or recurrent neural networks have shown success in time series forecasting \cite{yang2015deep}, these architectures are not well suited for modeling Fourier extrapolation.
+Thus, most recently, a new FNN called Neural Decomposition (ND) was proposed in \cite{godfrey2017neural} that can decompose a signal into a sum of its constituent parts, model trend, and reconstruct a signal beyond the training samples.
+ND can provide a prediction by having time as its only input similarly to an inverse Fourier transform.
+We propose a PF model motivated by the ND model.

-Several works have explored Fourier extrapolation based deterministic forecasting with sinusoidal neural networks, but none have explored it for probabilistic forecasting.
-We are the first to introduce a FNN for forecasting composite quantiles that we dub the composite quantile Fourier neural network.
+Several works have explored Fourier extrapolation based deterministic forecasting with sinusoidal neural networks \cite{gashler2016modeling,godfrey2017neural,germec2009fourier}, but none have yet explored it for probabilistic forecasting.
+We are the first to introduce an FNN for forecasting composite quantiles that we dub the quantile Fourier neural network.
 The main contributions of our approach can be summarized as follows:

-\begin{enumerate} \item We show how to estimate composite quantiles using a Fourier neural network that is able to model seasonality and trend of a time series. \item We demonstrate a simple weight initialization process that fixes parameters to none random values, and train the model with gradient descent backpropagation. \item We design experiments to validate our approach for direct probabilistic forecasting and provide insight how this method is able to generalize modeling uncertainty on real-world datasets. \end{enumerate}
+\begin{enumerate} \item We show how to estimate composite quantiles using a Fourier neural network using a smoothed pinball loss function. \item We demonstrate how this extrapolation based quantile forecasting is able to model periodic and non-periodic components of nonstationary time series. \item We demonstrate how to conduct multi-step probabilistic forecasts in the form of quantiles or prediction intervals. \item We design experiments to validate our approach for direct probabilistic forecasting and provide insight how this method can generalize modeling uncertainty on real-world datasets. \end{enumerate}